 - The policy does not focus on the condition of patent filing in the country and there are no measures to improve it.

-- The policy has recommended some changes for the current mechanism so as to broaden the concept of IPRs.
+- The policy has recommended some changes to the current mechanism so as to broaden the concept of IPRs.

-- More power to the IPOs (Initial Public Offerings) and coordination between different IPOs.
+- More power to the IPO (Initial Public Offerings) and coordination between different IPOs.